dairyking98/RoboCam-Suite/README.md

 ### Quick Setup

-**Note: These commands are for Raspberry Pi OS (Linux).
-If you're on Windows, you'll need to use WSL or transfer files to a Raspberry Pi.**
+**Note: This software is designed for Raspberry Pi OS (Linux) only.
+All commands assume Raspberry Pi hardware and operating system.**

 1. Clone or download this repository:
 ```bash